 - Preheat oven to 350°F and line 2 large baking sheets with a silpat or parchment paper.

 - In a 1-quart heavy saucepan (or electric fondue pot lol) bring confectioners' sugar, butter, honey, and water to a boil over moderate heat, stirring, and boil 1 minute.
 Remove pan from heat and stir in sesame seeds, flour, 5-spice powder (if using), and a pinch salt, until mixture is combined well.
 Cool batter to room temperature.

 If you want your cookies super lacy like the photo of the lone cookie above, don't let the batter set to the point where you can roll it into balls cleanly or form it into candy.
 You want to start spooning ½ teaspoonfuls hot, soupy batter onto the cookie sheet after cooling about 1 minute.
 Since the batter will start to firm as you spoon it onto the cookie sheet, keep warming it up so it remains kind of soupy, and continue to do so every time it starts to firm as you drop the batter.

-- If you want to make candy instead of cookies, eliminate the flour from the ingredients, then mix and cook as instructed above.
-Let the batter cool until it's firm enough to roll into small logs or balls.
+- If you want to make candy instead of cookies, eliminate the flour from the ingredients, then mix and cook as instructed above, but do not bake.
+Let the batter cool until it's firm enough to roll into a long, thin log, then cut into pieces, or individual balls.